Cooked with onions, garlic, lemon, and olives and seasoned with bold North African spices, this Moroccan chicken is incredibly flavorful.

-But when I want to make something truly wonderful, something that's definitely company-worthy but also perfect for a family dinner, I make this Moroccan chicken.
+Many of my chicken recipes are simple.
+Crispy chicken thighs, grilled chicken breast, Greek chicken - you get the picture.
+But when I want to make something truly remarkable, company-worthy, yet perfect for a family dinner, I make this Moroccan chicken.
 It's incredibly flavorful, and despite its complex flavor profile, it's not difficult to make.
+It's ready in about an hour, and the reasonable time investment is well worth the delicious results.

 - To season: In addition to salt and pepper, I use paprika, cumin, and cayenne pepper.

-- Chicken broth: Homemade chicken broth if you have some, but store-bought is fine too.
+- Chicken broth: Homemade chicken broth if you have some, but store-bought is fine, too.

 Instructions